Laminar post-stall wakes of tapered swept wings: Results

 \subsubsection{Tapered wings with high LE sweep angles}

-Let us also examine how taper affects wings with high LE sweep.
+The final class of tapered wing shapes we consider are those with high LE sweep.
 For the swept wings discussed herein, with $\Lambda_\text{LE} > 30^\circ$, wake oscillations are strongly attenuated.
 For laminar flows over untapered wings with high sweep angles at moderate angles of attack, the wake becomes steady, while at high angles of attack, unsteadiness may develop in the wing tip region \citep{Zhang:JFM20b,Ribeiro:JFM23triglobal}.
 For highly swept and tapered wings, the flow exhibits wake shedding for small $\lambda$, as shown in~figure~\ref{fig:qcritOverview_SW}($a$).

 Here, we analyze wings with a fixed $\Lambda_\text{LE} = 40^\circ$, while the TE is swept with $\Lambda_\text{TE} = 10^\circ, 21.6^\circ, 30^\circ$, and $40^\circ$ for $\lambda = 0.27, 0.5, 0.7$, and $1$, respectively.
 The onset of shedding for highly swept and tapered wings results from the distinct effects of $\Lambda_\text{LE}$ and $\Lambda_\text{TE}$.
 For the present tapered swept wings, the vortical structures emerging from the TE promote unsteadiness in the wake near the wing tip.
 For lower taper ratios, wings have a low $\Lambda_\text{TE}$, which causes wake oscillation to appear and become large towards the root.
 Such effects show that while the high $\Lambda_\text{LE}$ has the effect of stabilizing wake oscillations for untapered wings, the combination of wing taper and sweep can promote wake unsteadiness.